If you are wondering If it is safe for you to drink Thai iced tea during Pregnancy the good news is that it can be consumed in moderation.

 Homemade Thai Iced Tea for Pregnancy

-One way to gain peace of mind when drinking Thai iced tea while pregnant is to make your own.
-By making your blend of Thai tea you can control the amount of sugar and caffeine that you consume.
+One way to gain peace of mind when drinking Thai iced tea while pregnant is to make your own homemade iced tea.
+By making your blend of Thai tea, you can control the amount of sugar and caffeine you consume.

-Homemade versions of the tea will also use natural colorings and preservatives so there are no nasty chemicals that may affect you and your growing baby.
+Homemade versions of the tea will also use natural colorings and preservatives so no nasty chemicals may affect you and your growing baby.

 Many manufacturers of Thai Iced tea use artificial ingredients to make it look better but these highly-processed ingredients do not add to the flavor you will experiment with enhanced flavors when you make your tea.

-There are lots of different Thai iced tea recipes but this is one of our favorites.
-You can reduce the amount of tea if you prefer and if you are not looking for a caffeine boost but want to enjoy the flavor of Thai iced tea you can use a decaffeinated black tea which is easy to find in most stores.
+There are many Thai iced tea recipes, but this is one of our favorites.
+You can reduce the amount of tea or tea leaves if you prefer, and if you are not looking for a caffeine boost but want to enjoy the flavor of Thai iced tea you can use a decaffeinated black tea which is easy to find in most stores.

 You can also use whole milk or full-fat coconut milk if you want to reduce the sugar content by omitting the sweet condensed milk.